HMS-IDAC/PuBliCiTy/README.md

 which can be used remotely and on tablets with pencils; (4) providing machine learning model implementations that are easy to read, train, and deploy – written in a way that minimizes complexity for users without a computer science or software development background.
-The source code is released under an MIT-like license at github.com/hms-idac/PuBliCiTy.
-Details, demos, and up-to-date documentation can be found at the project’s page as well.
+The source code is released here under an MIT-like license.

+## Brief Introduction

+PuBliCiTy.pdf

+## Documentation

+docs/html/index.html